-I was called to Malone, N.Y., to administer to www.LatterDayTruth.org some sick folk, and since my return learned that those administered to were blessed.
+I was called to Malone, New York, to administer to some sick folk, and since my return learned that those administered to were blessed.

 The following Sunday I preached to an immense throng of people, and hundreds were turned away, unable to obtain even standing room.